 Confirm (name and DOB), consent, check understanding, chaperone, behind the curtains, lie down on the couch (bed) and cover to preserve dignity.

 Cleaning the area

 Clean your hands and put on the sterile gloves.
 Place the cotton wool balls into the Gallipot (from the catheter pack) and pour over the 0.9% saline solution.

 Expose the patient’s genitalia.
 Retract the foreskin (if present) and use a sterile swab in your non-dominant hand to hold the penis in place.

-Use the cotton wool balls to clean the glans penis with your dominant hand, ensuring that you clean away from the urethral meatus.
-Once you are satisfied the penis has been cleaned, open the sterile fenestrated drape and place the hole in the drape over the penis so it is surrounded.
+With your dominant hand, pick up a cotton wool ball.
+With a single stroke, clean part of the glans ensuring that you clean away from the urethral meatus.
+Repeat the process with fresh cotton until you are satisfied the glans has been cleaned.
+Next, open the sterile fenestrated drape and place the hole in the drape over the penis so it is surrounded.
 Dispose of the cotton wool balls in clinical waste.
 Position a sterile urine collection bowl below the penis, on top of the drape and between the patient’s legs.

 Use a fresh sterile gauze swab in your non-dominant hand to hold the penis vertically.
 Next insert the syringe nozzle of the lubricating anaesthetic gel into the urethral meatus.